Why Tea is Important

 Even if we disregard extravagant, scientifically unsupported claims, the established health benefits of tea are numerous.
 Many of these benefits are preventive, suggesting that a few cups of tea a day can help stave off heart disease, diabetes, hypertension and many forms of cancer.

-• Cancer prevention Animal and in vitro studies have shown that tea polyphenols may react directly with and neutralise chemical carcinogens, including those causing cancers of the skin, lungs, oral cavity, oesophagus, stomach, small intestine, colon, liver, pancreas, bladder, and prostate.
+- Cancer prevention Animal and in vitro studies have shown that tea polyphenols may react directly with and neutralize chemical carcinogens, including those causing cancers of the skin, lungs, oral cavity, esophagus, stomach, small intestine, colon, liver, pancreas, bladder, and prostate.
 In addition to the antioxidant ‘scavenging’ activity mentioned above, tea polyphenols may also alter enzymes involved in tumour formation, inhibit malignant cell proliferation and act against forms of bacteria that promote gastric cancers.
 According to some American studies, tea drinking may also protect against

 breast and ovarian cancers.